 A stunning Rhubarb Custard Tea Cake with a thick custard layer baked in the centre of the cake.
 Delight your family and friends with this beautiful rhubarb cake.
 My parents used to sell a cake in their bakery which was made of two brioche-like sponges, sandwiched together with a thick, bright yellow custard and sprinkled on top with flaked almonds.
 This vanilla-rich cake was called a Bee-Sting, a funny name for a cake

-A recipe for plain scones which are fast and easy to make.
+The best scone recipe with step-by-step photos.
 These scones are light and fluffy, and go perfectly with jam and cream for a gorgeous afternoon tea.
 Plain Scones When I was in London a few years ago, I was reminded of my fond affection for Devonshire Tea, which is essentially a plain scone served with jam and cream.
-As scones are not widely available in Zurich, I made it my mission
+As scones are not widely available in Zurich, I made it my mission to eat as many scones

 Recipe with step-by-step photos for a delicious no-bake Chocolate Peanut Butter Cheesecake, using a chocolate biscuit base and an easy filling with crunchy peanut butter.
 I was recently watching an episode of Nigella’s Kitchen where Nigella was making a Chocolate Peanut Butter Cheesecake, a calorie-laden recipe which is quite true to her kitsch junkie style, not to mention that she made the whole thing whilst wearing a black satin nightrobe, all the while